Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Play a KML Tour/README.md

 ## How to use the sample

 The sample will load the KMZ file from ArcGIS Online.
-When a tour is found, the Play button will be enabled.
-Use the Play and Pause buttons to control the tour.
-When you're ready to show the tour, use the reset button to return the tour to the unplayed state.
+When a tour is found, the play button will be enabled.
+Use the play and pause buttons to control the tour.

 ## How it works